 Is PASPA Unconstitutional?

-Where Does PASPA Stand With Internet Sports Betting?
+Where Does PASPA Stand With Online Sports Betting?

-The Professional and Amateur Sports Protection act was only expressly written for land-based brick-and-mortar sports betting at physical establishments.
-This leaves a loophole for online sports gambling that is plugged right up by The Federal Wire Act.
-If you don’t know what The Federal Wire Act is, we have written a page much like this one that explains the law in more detail.
+The Professional and Amateur Sports Protection Act was only expressly written for land-based brick-and-mortar sports betting at physical establishments.
+This left a loophole for online sports gambling which was once plugged up by The Federal Wire Act.
+If you don’t know what The Federal Wire Act is or its new implication, we have written a page much like this one which explains the law in more detail.
 Just visit our guide to understanding the Federal Wire Act.

-Neither of these laws restrict any US citizen from patronizing legally regulated and properly licensed international sports books.
-There are no federal laws in the United States that would work to criminalize any citizen for placing bets and the only state that has mandated the act of placing a bet online illegal at the state level is Washington.
-For the rest of the US, anyone can use any of these legally operated US friendly online sportsbooks without any fear of litigation of legal repercussion.
+Neither of these laws restricts any US citizen from patronizing legally regulated and properly licensed international sportsbooks.
+There are no federal laws in the United States that would work to criminalize any citizen for placing bets online and the only state which has mandated the act of placing a bet online illegal at the state level is Washington.
+For the rest of the US, anyone can use these legally operated US friendly online sportsbooks without breaking any laws.
 The same holds true for USA online casinos and USA online poker sites.

 PASPA VS The Federal Wire Act.

-The Professional and Amateur Sports Protection act works to criminalize any individual that would operate a land based sports betting business within US borders.
-The Federal Wire Act was clarified through an official opinion by the Department of Justice in 2011 to apply to the internet and only to US based online sports betting.
-So, PASPA takes care of any physical sports betting establishments within the US except those previously mentioned four states.
-The Federal Wire Act makes accepting any bets over wired communications like telephones or telegraphs, and since 2011, the internet, illegal as well.
+The Professional and Amateur Sports Protection act worked to criminalize any individual that would operate a land based sports betting business within US borders.
+The Federal Wire Act was clarified through an official opinion by the Department of Justice in 2011 to apply to the internet and later on, to interstate wagers accepted by US based online sports betting also.
+PASPA restricted physical sports betting establishments within the US.

 Where Should I Look For Legal Online Sports Betting Opportunities?